nabeken/aaa/README.md

 `aaa` implements 3 types of solver for challenges: `http-01`, `s3-http-01` and `dns-01`.

-- http-01: This is for debugging.
-Do not use unless you know what this is.
 - s3-http-01: This is a workaround until `dns-01` is properly landed on Let's Encrypt's side.
 - dns-01: This will be our main method to automate things but it does not work due to LE's bad.